What Do Animal Shelters Need the Most?

-While making the rounds of holiday parties, open houses and dinners, spread the word about homeless pets.
+While making the rounds of holiday parties, open houses, and dinners, spread the word about homeless pets.
 In 1999, the Helen Woodward Animal Center, a nonprofit, no-kill shelter in San Diego County, Calif., teamed up with 14 other area shelters to start the Home 4 the Holidays program.
-They found homes for 2,563 orphaned pets that year, according to John Van Zante, a shelter spokesman.
-The program has since grown into the largest pet adoption drive in the world.
+According to John Van Zante, a shelter spokesman, they found homes for 2,563 orphaned pets that year.
+The program has since grown into the most massive pet adoption drive in the world.
 This year, they hope to facilitate 1.5 million adoptions.

 Shop for Fido

-Many shelters participate in programs through iGive, an online fundraising organization that gets such retailers as Amazon, eBay, the Gap and Home Depot to donate a share of your purchase to a favorite cause, such as the Brockton Blue Dog Shelter in Brockton, Mass., or Oregon’s Hood River Adopt-a-Dog Foundation.
+Many shelters participate in programs through iGive. iGive is an online fundraising organization that gets such retailers as Amazon, eBay, the Gap, and Home Depot to donate a share of your purchase to a favorite cause, such as the Brockton Blue Dog Shelter Brockton, Mass., or Oregon’s Hood River Adopt-a-Dog Foundation.